6ogunt48/Resources/README.md

-# Resources

-# DevOps, Infrastructure, and Distributed Systems Resources
+# Software, systems, DevOps, Infrastructure, and Distributed Systems Resources

 A collection of books and resources I have read and haven't read that I may need as someone into Sys admin/DevOps, infrastructure, and distributed systems.